What delivery date should I pick?

 If you’re ordering a flower bar, a 2-day buffer is perfect to hydrate and prep.
 If you’re planning to make arrangements, three days before your event is the sweet spot.
 So for a Saturday wedding, you’ll want your flowers delivered on that Wednesday.
 This gives you plenty of time to hydrate, clean your stems, raid TJ’s for snacks, and build your masterpieces.

-3-Day Schedule Breakdown
+3-Day Schedule Breakdown:

 DAY 2 (THURSDAY): Let the flowers bloom s’more and start building!
 Knock out the arrangements that can be easily hydrated in vases, like bridesmaid bouquets and centerpieces.